Jinke-Liu/Distance-of-distance-tSNE/README.md

 Jinke Liu , Martin Vinck
 ## Introduction
 In this project, we introduce a simple transformation on the distance matrix based on the neighboring relationship, so that the scattering noise in the data, if any, can be attracted to each other.
-Thus, the transformation helps separate the the clusters in the dataset from the scattering noise and improve the low-dimensional t-SNE embedding.
+Thus, the transformation helps separate the clusters from the scattering noise in the dataset and improves the low-dimensional t-SNE embedding.

 ## Installation
 The following examples were run in the Python virtual environment with dependencies listed below:
 1. ```conda install python=3.6.5```
 2. ```conda install matplotlib```
 3. ```conda install torch```
-4. ```conda install spotDist```
+4. ```conda install spot```
 5. ```conda install allensdk```